zzergAtStage/ed-monitor/refactoring.md

 ## Project Separation Strategy

+# DONE at this moment. need to be removed.

 1. **Modularization:**
    - Create a multi-module Maven project with a root `pom.xml` and separate modules for:
      - Core business logic and domain (ed-monitor-core)